How the U.S. vaccination drive came to rely on an army of consultants

 The contract called for the creation of a “robust central infrastructure” supported by “accountability mechanisms” to coordinate federal, state and commercial immunization plans.
 But as shots moved slowly from points of delivery into people’s arms, and as state and federal officials traded blame, these goals went unrealized — part of a bungled early rollout that dissatisfied two-thirds of Americans, according to Gallup polling.

 Neither officials from the federal government nor representatives from BCG would say whether the centralized infrastructure or accountability mechanisms were put into place.
 Senior CDC leaders did not respond or declined to comment on the record about why they enlisted BCG and whether they were satisfied with the firm’s performance.
 But the arrangement fit a pattern.
-Since the pandemic began, BCG has won contracts with the Department of Health and Human Services, CDC’s parent agency, worth more than $165 million, according to a federal contracting database.
+Since the pandemic began, BCG has won contracts with the Department of Health and Human Services, the CDC’s parent agency, worth more than $165 million, according to a federal contracting database.

 A CDC spokeswoman, Kristen Nordlund, compared BCG to a “counselor in that they have been integral in listening to the needs of the states and helping distill that down so CDC can take action.”
 The firm’s services focused on data analysis and program management, BCG spokeswoman Nidhi Sinha said in an email.